ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 ![](/wiki/shared/news/2025-11-15-osu-world-cup-2025-group-stage-recap/mappool.png?1)

 For the first head-to-head pool of the tournament, the Group Stage pool was mostly focused on easier maps and consistency.
-For starters, we had a couple of interesting customs, such as [rollpan](https://osu.ppy.sh/users/3062998)'s [Kyokugen BON Odori](https://osu.ppy.sh/beatmapsets/2455340#osu/5365982) and [Flask](https://osu.ppy.sh/users/959763)'s [Glass](https://osu.ppy.sh/beatmapsets/2455024#osu/5364986), the former being a speedy endeavour with a tapping focus (and an adorable storyboard to boot!), while the latter was a Chinese pop DT pick focused on flow and alt patterns, with a fairly tough solo section that made for many interesting points.
+For starters, we had a couple of interesting customs, such as ::rollpan::{ user-id=3062998 }'s [Kyokugen BON Odori](https://osu.ppy.sh/beatmapsets/2455340#osu/5365982) and ::Flask::{ user-id=959763 }'s [Glass](https://osu.ppy.sh/beatmapsets/2455024#osu/5364986), the former being a speedy endeavour with a tapping focus (and an adorable storyboard to boot!), while the latter was a Chinese pop DT pick focused on flow and alt patterns, with a fairly tough solo section that made for many interesting points.
 Maps such as the technical [Heliosphere](https://osu.ppy.sh/beatmapsets/2455343#osu/5365985) and the streamy [NIGHTMARE INVITATION](https://osu.ppy.sh/beatmapsets/2454994#osu/5364927) are also new, showcasing [osu! originals](/wiki/Community/Bespoke_music) that debuted in other modes' world cups, something that the team has talked about being more keen to do this year.

 The pool also had its fair share of existing Ranked maps.
 The infamous [Chocolate Disco](https://osu.ppy.sh/beatmapsets/1437192#osu/2957016) was picked as a NM3 — a deceptively hard reading map, having a star rating of below 4.5 while sitting in a pool with maps that went up to over 7 stars.
 Other maps, such as [Elder Things](https://osu.ppy.sh/beatmapsets/1877186#osu/3863677) and [Imaike Samba](https://osu.ppy.sh/beatmapsets/2243785#osu/4769759), rounded the pool out and served as tapping and aim mechanics challenges, respectively.
-To cap it off, [saido39](https://osu.ppy.sh/users/11278761)'s [Destin Victorica (Harddance Mix)](https://osu.ppy.sh/beatmapsets/2318863#osu/4966899) was selected as the tiebreaker: a very upbeat, mechanically intensive outing that provided many matches with an exciting finish.
+To cap it off, ::saido39::{ user-id=11278761 }'s [Destin Victorica (Harddance Mix)](https://osu.ppy.sh/beatmapsets/2318863#osu/4966899) was selected as the tiebreaker: a very upbeat, mechanically intensive outing that provided many matches with an exciting finish.

-Not to be left unmentioned, [alien friend request](https://osu.ppy.sh/beatmapsets/2242333#osu/4766086) by [melon boy](https://osu.ppy.sh/users/3053382) and company was also a standout pick in the pool, being an extremely diverse mechanics map featuring a song composed by the creators of the map itself!
+Not to be left unmentioned, [alien friend request](https://osu.ppy.sh/beatmapsets/2242333#osu/4766086) by ::melon boy::{ user-id=3053382 } and company was also a standout pick in the pool, being an extremely diverse mechanics map featuring a song composed by the creators of the map itself!
 A catchy, charming song on a fun, creative map made it a truly memorable selection.

 ---